Tenodesis Grasp Emulator: Kinematic Assessment of Wrist-Driven Orthotic Control: Introduction

 \section{Introduction}

 The human hand plays a central role in everyday life, interacting with the environment, manipulating objects, and non-verbally conveying information.
 Without normative hand functionality, individuals may have difficulty performing activities of daily living (ADLs) and must rely on assistance from others or develop new methods to regain lost dexterity.
-In the United States alone, as many as 46,000 people live with tetraplegia due to cervical-level Spinal Cord Injury (SCI) \cite{NSCISC2021}, which severely reduces hand functionality \cite{bromley2006tetraplegia}.
+In the United States alone, as many as 46,000 people live with tetraplegia due to cervical-level spinal cord injury (SCI) \cite{NSCISC2021}, which severely reduces hand functionality \cite{bromley2006tetraplegia}.
 Though their arms and hands are greatly affected, individuals with SCI at the C6-7 level retain the ability to extend the wrist and often learn alternative ways to perform prehensile tasks.
 One common method is the tenodesis grasping technique (Fig. \ref{fig:testbed}b), a passive motion that couples finger flexion with wrist extension to produce a gentle grasp \cite{harvey2010effect, mateo2013kinematic}.
 Individuals with tetraplegia report arm and hand function as their highest priority for improving quality of life \cite{KD2004TargetingPopulation}.

 Wearable technology holds great potential to enhance quality of life by restoring dexterous manipulation abilities.
-One device prescribed to individuals with SCI is the Wrist-Driven Orthosis (WDO), designed to improve existing tenodesis grasping capability with passive mechanical linkages \cite{Shepherd1991}.
+One device prescribed to individuals with SCI is the wrist-driven orthosis (WDO), designed to improve existing tenodesis grasping capability with passive mechanical linkages \cite{Shepherd1991}.
 Body-powered devices like the WDO offer the wearer a kinesthetic understanding of grasping \cite{abbott2021}, a property commonly presumed to improve device embodiment.
 However, wheelchair users with varied levels of trunk and arm mobility frequently abandon the WDO in favor of a set of more specialized tools, static braces, or no device at all \cite{Phillips1993PredictorsAbandonment}.
+Previously, we presented a novel device design with a motorized input on the typically body-powered WDO (MWDO) \cite{McPherson2020Motor-AugmentedInjury}.
+We hypothesized that a motor-augmented control method could improve the efficacy of the device and dexterity of individuals with SCI during tenodesis grasping and in this work, we follow up with an evaluation on users.